 We are a diversified holding company principally engaged through our subsidiaries in the development of EHome communities and other real estate, financial services, digital transformation technologies, biohealth activities and consumer products with operations in the United States, Singapore, Hong Kong, Australia and South Korea.
-We manage a significant portion of our businesses through our 85.4% owned subsidiary, Aset International Limited, a public company traded on the Singapore Stock Exchange.
+We manage a significant portion of our businesses through our 85.4% owned subsidiary, Alset International Limited, a public company traded on the Singapore Stock Exchange.
 Through this subsidiary (and indirectly, through other public and private U.S. and Asian subsidiaries), we are actively developing real estate projects near Houston, Texas and in Frederick, Maryland, in our real estate segment.
 In our digital transformation technology segment, we focus on serving business-to-business (B2B) needs in e-commerce, collaboration and social networking functions.
 Our biohealth segment includes the sale of consumer products.

-We also have ownership interests outside of Aset International, including a 36.9% equity interest in American Pacific Bancorp Inc., an indirect 15.2% 14.7% equity interest in Holista CollTech Limited, a 45.2% 44.8% equity interest in DSS Inc. ("DSS"), a 38.3% equity interest in Value Exchange International, Inc., a 0.8% 0.5% equity interest in New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" or "APM," and earlier known as "American Premium Water Corp."), and an 33.4% equity interest in Aset Capital Acquisition Sharing Services Global Corp. ("Aset Capital" SHRG").
+We also have ownership interests outside of Alset International, including a 36.9% equity interest in American Pacific Bancorp Inc., an indirect 14.1% equity interest in Holista CollTech Limited, a 44.8% equity interest in DSS Inc. ("DSS"), a 48.7% equity interest in Value Exchange International, Inc., a 0.5% equity interest in New Electric CV Corporation ("NECV" formerly known as "American Premium Mining Corporation" or "APM," and earlier known as "American Premium Water Corp."), and 33.4% equity interest in Sharing Services Global Corp. ("SHRG").
 American Pacific Bancorp Inc. is a financial network holding company.
 Holista CollTech Limited is a public Australian company that produces natural food ingredients (ASX: HCT).
-DSS is a multinational company operating businesses within nine divisions: product packaging, biotechnology, direct consumer marketing, commercial lending, securities and investment management, alternative trading, digital transformation, secure living, and alternative energy.
+DSS is a multinational company operating businesses within nine divisions: product packaging, biotechnology, consumer marketing, commercial lending, securities and investment management, alternative trading, secure living, and alternative energy.
 DSS Inc. is listed on the NYSE American (NYSE: DSS).
 Value Exchange International, Inc. is a provider of information technology services for businesses, and is traded on the OTCQB (OTCQB: VEII).
 NECV is a publicly traded consumer products company (OTCPK: HIPH).
-Aset Capital SHRG markets and distributes health and wellness products, as well as member-based travel services, using a direct selling business model.
-SHRG is a newly organized blank check company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses and is listed traded on the Nasdaq (Nasdaq: ACAXU, ACAX, ACAXW and ACAXR) OTCQB (OTCQB: SHRG).
+SHRG markets and distributes health and wellness products, as well as member-based travel services, using a direct selling business model.
+SHRG is traded on the OTCQB (OTCQB: SHRG).